Delay of Games.

 The new schedule delayed the Games exactly one year.
 Although they were called the Games of 2020, they were held from 23 July 2021 to 8 August.
 Even with the one-year delay, the Games were held without spectators.

 Two NOCs competed under new names.
-After signing the Prespa Agreement with Greece, the “Former Yugoslav Republic of Macedonia” competed under the name North Macedonia.
-In 2018, the King of Swaziland renamed that state Eswatini and those athletes competed under that name for the first time.
+After signing the Prespa Agreement with Greece, the “Former Yugoslav Republic of Macedonia” competed as North Macedonia.
+In 2018, the King of Swaziland renamed that state Eswatini and they became the first athletes to compete under that banner.

 North Korea didn’t compete because of Covid-19 concerns and was then barred from participating in the 2022 Winter Games in Beijing.

-Although published in April 2022, it’s still a little too close to the Games to get any valuable perspective regarding the stories and images that will last.
-So, I’ll focus some of the moments that I enjoyed most – with a decidedly U.S. bias because that’s most of the coverage I saw.
+As I write this, not enough time has passed to get any valuable perspective regardingthis Games’ lasting stories and images.
+So, I’ll focus some of the moments that I enjoyed most – with a decidedly U S bias because that’s most of the coverage I saw.

 Katie Ledecky failed to win a gold medal race for the first time in her Olympic career finishing second to Australian upstart Ariarne Titmus in the 400 meter freestyle.
 Ledecky would then win gold medals in the 800m and 1,500m freestyle and a silver in the 4 x 200 relay.
 Her two individual gold medals raised her total to six – the most of any female Olympic swimmer and female US Olympian, and the second-most for all Olympic swimmers behind Michael Phelps.
 But the memorable moment belongs to Titmus’ coach Dean Boxall.